Content

 DHT blockers come in two main forms.
 Some stop DHT from being produced by blocking the effects of 5-alpha reductase enzymes.
 Others block the effects of DHT at the hair follicles.

 Of the prescription DHT blockers currently on the market, finasteride is arguably the best.
-It's approved by the Food and Drug Administration (FDA) for treating hair loss and backed up by plenty of research.
+It's approved by the Food and Drug Administration (FDA) for treating hair loss and is backed up by plenty of research.
 It's even endorsed by the American Academy of Dermatology.

 Over-the-counter DHT blockers are typically shampoos and other topical hair care products.
-These work differently and aren’t as rigorously studied as finasteride.

-Also known by the brand name Propecia, finasteride belongs to a class of drugs called 5-alpha-reductase inhibitors.
+Also known by the brand name Propecia®, finasteride belongs to a class of drugs called 5-alpha-reductase inhibitors.
 It works by reducing the effects of the 5α-reductase enzyme, which is responsible for the conversion of testosterone into DHT.

 By blocking DHT production directly at the source, finasteride drastically reduces the levels of DHT in your body.
 Research shows that it can lower the amount of DHT by as much as 70 percent.